HarleyB123/blog.harleybates.co.uk/content/blog/azure-storage-diagnostic-settings/index.md

 ![Blob Tree View](./blobtree.png)

-Like me, you may assume that this means that in order to create a blob, queue, table or file level diagnostic setting I need to pass through the resource id + /<blob, file, table, queue>.
+Like me, you may assume that this means that in order to create a blob, queue, table or file level diagnostic setting I just need to pass through the ```resource id + /<blob, file, table, queue>```.
 This is not the case, and I will show you how to do enable them at these levels later in the blog.

 ## Terraform Support?